 Milk Does Your Body and a Boat Good—Design Your Own Milk Carton Boat

 AbstractWho'd have thought that drinking milk can lead to a pretty cool boat?
 Boat design is an important and active area of engineering.
-In this science fair project, which was inspired by a PBS DragonflyTV episode, you will design and build different kinds of model boats out of milk cartons.
+In this science fair project, you will design and build different kinds of model boats out of milk cartons.
 Examples of the types of designs you might test include a raft, a catamaran, and a V-shaped hull.
 Once the model boats are built, you will test key features, such as stability, maneuverability, and their ability to glide.

 The objective of this science fair project is to build and test designs of model boats made out of milk cartons.

 Boats have a variety of purposes: freighters carry cargo, yachts compete in races, trawlers haul nets through the water to catch fish, just to name a few.
 These different boat designs depend on their functions-some are built for stability, others for speed.
 A key feature of a boat's design is the shape of the hull, which is the body of the boat (see Figure 1 below).
 Flat-bottom boats are simple to build and have a shallow draft (the part of the boat that's under the water).
 They are not very stable if the weight they are carrying is not carefully balanced.
 V-bottom boats are able to cut through the water, which results in a smoother ride in rough water.
 Round-bottom boats move through the water easily, but they also tend to roll over.
 Catamarans have two separate hulls, which can provide greater stability than mono-hull boats (boats with one hull).